Setting the Stage: Text-Driven Scene-Consistent Image Generation: Experiments

-We quantitatively evaluate the effectiveness of our method through two complementary perspectives: objective assessment via automatic metrics and subjective evaluation via user studies. \paragraph{Automatic Metrics} We assess the quality of the generated image using Gemini 2.5 Flash~\cite{comanici2025gemini}, focusing on two aspects: (i) Gemini 2.5 Flash scene alignment (G2.5F-SA), which measures the scene consistency between the reference image and the generated frame, evaluating how well the generated content preserves the original physical environment without introducing undesired changes.
-Since our task involves text-guided image editing, edits such as object modifications, depth-of-field effects, zoom or rotation, and moderate viewpoint changes are considered acceptable and are excluded from negative judgment when evaluating scene consistency, with the score focusing solely on the consistency of the scene background. (ii) Gemini 2.5 Flash text-image alignment(G2.5F-TIA), evaluates how faithfully the visuals follow the given textual prompt.
+\textbf{Evaluation Metrics.} We assess the quality of the generated image using Gemini 2.5 Flash~\cite{comanici2025gemini}, focusing on two aspects: (i) Gemini 2.5 Flash scene alignment (G2.5F-SA), which measures the scene consistency between the reference image and the generated frame.
+It evaluates whether the model preserves the spatial structural layout of the scene while ignoring acceptable modifications.
+Variations such as object modifications, depth-of-field effects, zoom or rotation, and moderate viewpoint changes are considered acceptable modifications and are excluded from negative judgment, with the score focusing solely on scene background consistency. (ii) Gemini 2.5 Flash text-image alignment (G2.5F-TIA), evaluates how faithfully the visuals follow the given textual prompt.
 Both metrics are scored on a scale from 0 (poor) to 10 (excellent).
-The detailed results are reported in Table~\ref{tab:QuantitiveCompare} Our method achieves the highest scores among all compared approaches in both G2.5F-SA and G2.5F-TIA.
-These results demonstrate that our approach delivers the best overall performance in preserving scene integrity while accurately following the textual prompts.
-Previous work mainly relies on CLIP-T~\cite{gal2022image} and DreamSim~\cite{fu2023dreamsim} for evaluation, but we find that these metrics do not accurately capture our task; a detailed analysis is provided in the supplementary material. \paragraph{User Study} We carried out a user study on the 2{,}125 scene–prompt pairs using the corresponding outputs from all compared methods.
-The evaluation was conducted on an in-house crowdsourcing platform with 50 participants, yielding a total of 6{,}375 votes, where each scene–prompt pair was evaluated by three distinct annotators.
-For each scene–prompt pair, annotators were shown the reference scene and all candidate outputs, and were asked to assess each method according to two criteria: (i) text alignment and (ii) scene alignment.
-The scores reported in Table~\ref{tab:QuantitiveCompare} are expressed as percentages, obtained by applying a temperature-scaled normalization to the aggregated votes.
-As shown in Table~\ref{tab:QuantitiveCompare}, our method achieves the highest preference under both text alignment and scene alignment.
-Compared to Qwen-Image-Edit~\cite{wu2025qwen}, our approach is more frequently judged to produce images that both follow the textual instructions and preserve the underlying scene geometry and layout.
-We attribute these gains primarily to our scene-consistent data construction pipeline, which supplies training pairs with realistic entity–scene relationships and cross-view variations, thereby validating the effectiveness of our data design for improving scene consistency.
+Previous work mainly relies on CLIP-T~\cite{gal2022image} and DreamSim~\cite{fu2023dreamsim} for evaluation, but we find that these metrics do not accurately capture our task; a detailed analysis and the specific evaluation prompts used for Gemini 2.5 Flash are provided in the supplementary material.